New Testament: The Gospels

 Each of the four gospels in the New Testament narrates the life, death, and resurrection of Jesus of Nazareth (the gospel of Mark in the original text ends with the empty tomb and has no account of the post-resurrection appearances, but the emptiness of the tomb implies a resurrection).
-The word "gospel" derives from the Old English gōd-spell (rarely godspel), meaning "good news" or "glad tidings".
-Its Hebrew equivalent being "besorah" (בְּשׂוֹרָה).
-The gospel was considered the "good news" of the coming Kingdom of Messiah, and the redemption through the life and death of Jesus, the central Christian message.
+The word "gospel" derives from the Old English gōd-spell (rarely godspel), meaning "good news" or "glad tidings"; its Greek and Hebrew equivalents are euangélion (εὐαγγέλιον) and besorah (בְּשׂוֹרָה), respectively.
+The gospel was considered the "good news" of the coming Kingdom of God's own Messiah, and the redemption through the life and death of Jesus, the central Christian message.

 Starting in the late second century, the four narrative accounts of the life and work of Jesus Christ have been referred to as "The Gospel of ..." or "The Gospel according to ..." followed by the name of the supposed author.
 The first author to explicitly name the canonical gospels is Irenaeus of Lyon, who promoted the four canonical gospels in his book Against Heresies, written around 180.